Montana-Git/Ninio-application-/supabase/README.md

 2. Sets up RLS policies to allow authenticated users to view and manage payments
 3. Grants the necessary permissions for the table

+## Updating Parent Payments Function

+To fix issues with child names not appearing in the parent dashboard, apply the migration file (`20240713000001_update_parent_payments_function.sql`).

+This migration:

+1. Drops the existing `get_parent_payments` function
+2. Creates a new version that includes child names in the results
+3. Joins the payments table with the children table to get the child names

+## Fixing Parent Payments Display

+To fix issues with payments added by the admin not appearing in the parent dashboard, apply the migration files:

+1. `20240714000001_fix_parent_payments_function.sql`
+2. `20240714000002_add_debug_payments_function.sql`

+These migrations:

+1. Fix the `get_parent_payments` function to ensure it retrieves all payments for a parent
+2. Add a `debug_payments` function to help diagnose payment issues
+3. Include additional debugging information in the function output

 After applying this migration, make sure to:

 1. Sign out and sign back in to refresh your session